President Strongly Condemns Quetta Blast - UrduPoint

 He said the enemies of the country and humanity wanted to sabotage peace in Pakistan.

-The president said Pakistani nation had defeated the terrorism itself and Pakistan would not allow the despicable designs of terrorists to succeed.
+The president said Pakistani nation had defeated the terrorism itself and Pakistan would foil the despicable designs of terrorists.